 Curriculum - Early Years

-There are currently two Early Years classes grouped by age: one Nursery class and one Reception class.
-All the classes share a yearly planning cycle which enables children to join at any time in the year and provides the structure and repetition that very young children need.
+Children in Early Years Foundation Stage are grouped by age: Nursery classes and Reception classes.
+All classes share a yearly planning cycle which enables children to join at any time in the year and provides the structure and repetition that very young children need.

-Both Nursery and Reception classes follow an adapted Early Years Foundation Stage Curriculum.
-The EYFS curriculum states that development 'depends on each unique child having opportunities to interact in positive relationships and enabling environment'.
+We follow an adapted Early Years Foundation Stage Curriculum.
+The EYFS states that development “depends on each unique child having opportunities to interact in positive relationships and enabling environments”.

-Meal times are recognised as important times of the day, and most children in Early Years receive one to one support at these times.
-Individual feeding programmes are developed with the advice and support of a speech and language therapist.
+Meal times are recognised as important times of the day, and some children in Early Years receive one to one support as required at these times.
+Individual feeding programmes are developed with the advice and support of the Speech and Language Therapist.
 Children who do not have food orally have the opportunity to explore food through messy play.